TahaRostami/Gamma/README.md

 # Improved SAT Encoding for the Queen Domination Problem

 `Qdom.py` encodes the queen domination problem and can generate both the CNF formula and cubes when requested.
-For details on the SAT encoding, symmetry breaking constraints, and Cube-and-Conquer strategy, see `doc.pdf`.

 For usage details, run:

 ```bash
 python Qdom.py --help